paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about our [Advanced Open Water course](/our-diving/more-about-aow)

-If you would like to book an Advanced Open Water course, or learn more about the differences between the PADI and SSI versions, please [Contact Us](/contact)
+**If you would like to book an Advanced Open Water course, or learn more about the differences between the PADI and SSI versions, please [Contact Us](/contact?message=Enquiry%20about%20AdvancedOpenWater%20Course).**

 {{< image-row images="img/our-diving/AOW1.png,img/our-diving/AOW2.png,img/our-diving/AOW3.png" paddingTop="10px" >}}